felipejoribeiro/my-dev-environment/list_of_actions.md

 # To clone the work
 - place the ssh key in ~/.ssh/ and make it ready only with the command "chmod 400 ~/.ssh/id_rsa".
 - than run the git clone programs. (this task was automated partially with the python script)

+# Is interesting too to compile the vim that you use.
+This is important because makes possible to enable lots of interesting features like python and ruby support.
+Those things as necessary for a better execution of plugins and other things.
+And is really easy to do.
+For that we may follow this tutorial from YouCompleteMe.
+Just execute the shell file in this directory.
+It can be called from other scripts or it can be implemented in other program.
+It is in "clone_compile_install_vim.sh"